 (Washington, D.C.
-August 27, 2020) The Uighur people are confirmed to be the largest incarceration of an ethnic-religious minority since the Holocaust.
-Over a million Uighurs have been unlawfully detained in hundreds of internment camps across China as a part of a larger campaign to exterminate the Uighur people.
+August 27, 2020) The Uyghur people are confirmed to be the largest incarceration of an ethnic-religious minority since the Holocaust.
+Over a million Uyghurs have been unlawfully detained in hundreds of internment camps across China as a part of a larger campaign to exterminate the Uyghur people.

-A byproduct of China’s detainment campaign has been the rapid transfers of Uighur prisoners to Chinese factories.
-There, the Uighurs are subjected to abusive labor conditions such as political indoctrination, long working hours, excessive physical exertion, and violence.
+A byproduct of China’s detainment campaign has been the rapid transfers of Uyghur prisoners to Chinese factories.
+There, the Uyghurs are subjected to abusive labor conditions such as political indoctrination, long working hours, excessive physical exertion, and violence.
 Many of the world’s leading brands and companies such as Gap, Victoria’s Secret, and Nike are complicit in these human rights violations.
-As consumers, many Americans are unknowingly helping these companies profit off of forced labor and consequently advancing the CCP’s objective to eradicate the Uighur identity.
+As consumers, many Americans are unknowingly helping these companies profit off of forced labor and consequently advancing the CCP’s objective to eradicate the Uyghur identity.

 “We must do everything we can to stop these goods tainted with enslaved labor from coming into the United States,” sad Imam Abdul Malik Mujahid, president of Justice For All, “This is an absolute international religious freedom issue.”

 Justice for All calls on Americans to contact their representatives and demand support for this legislation.
-This legislation should enjoy bipartisan support in the pursuit of bringing Uighur oppression and exploitation to an end.
+This legislation should enjoy bipartisan support in the pursuit of bringing Uyghur oppression and exploitation to an end.
 China’s crimes cannot remain unchecked by the international community.
-The future of the Uighurs are at stake if we allow inaction to prevail.
+The future of the Uyghurs are at stake if we allow inaction to prevail.